ash-weaver/eve-online-general-store-helper/readme.md

 I'm using [postgresql](https://www.postgresql.org/) as the database for this project.

 The geography db tables are set up with `psql -d <db name> -f geography_setup.psql` command from project root.

+## Context
+Eve online is an online spaceships game.
+All players are moving around and fighting and scheming in a shared universe.
+Eve online is different than most games in that basically every item (ships, guns, bullets, boxes, drugs, starbases) is manufactured by players from raw materials collected by other players.
+It is somewhat laborious to travel long distances and moving large volumes of items is a specialized skill, so several large marketplaces have developed over time.
+These markets are very competitive with high volume and low margins for merchants.

+This tool is designed to find where players are doing activities far from the major marketplaces, so that I can sell them bullets and ships right on location (at a markup).